 Together with the football club Eintracht Frankfurt, we want to create a place that reflects the open-mindedness and individual character of the city, the club, and our company.
 We are not only creating a place for emotions, but also building a bridge between competitive and mass sports

-As of July 2020, the entire area in Frankfurt’s municipal forest will be given the name Deutsche Bank Park, encompassing the stadium, a park open to the public, the “Arena of IoT” digital center, the training ground, and the new Eintracht office.
+And this partnership has been expanded and intensified: since July 2020, the entire area in Frankfurt’s municipal forest is named Deutsche Bank Park.
+It encompasses the stadium, a park open to the public, the “Arena of IoT” digital center, the training ground, and the new Eintracht office.

 The aim of the partnership with Eintracht Frankfurt is to design the park, expand and modernize the stadium, and grow the digital infrastructure.
 You can look forward to what is still to come.

-In this way, we are reaffirming the goal of our social commitment to strengthen people and the local economy.
-Together with Eintracht, we are giving everyone access to a sports facility that is not just for football.
+In this way, Deutsche Bank reaffirms the goal of its social commitment to strengthen people and the local economy.
+Together with Eintracht Frankfurt, Deutsche Bank is giving everyone access to a sports facility that is not just for football.

 The initiative promotes young exceptional dressage talents with targeted training measures.
 Participants have access to selected international tournaments and receive individual coaching.